Share

 Debt Consolidation

-Debt consolidation is a popular option for New Yorkers looking to manage their debt more effectively.
-By combining multiple debts into a single payment, you can often secure a lower interest rate.
-This approach can simplify your financial life and make it easier to keep track of payments.
+Debt consolidation is a popular option for New Yorkers looking to manage their debt more effectively but it doesn't fix the root cause of the problem.
+By combining multiple debts into a single payment, you can often secure a lower interest rate but at the cost of your monthly payment.
+This approach can appear to simplify your financial life but you will usually have to pay a higher monthly payment and have exceptional credit in order to qualify.

-- Tip: Shop around for the best rates and terms.
+- Tip: Shop around for the best rates and terms but don't shop around too much and risk hurting your credit with too many inquiries.

 Credit Counseling Services